 This means that the change 4x4s brought was slow in coming, but it did come.
 The first big impact they had in Wyoming was on ranching.
 The Dodge Power Wagon, in both its civilian and military surplus variant, ended the career of many cowboys just at the same time when many of them were returning from World War Two and looking for other employment in any event.
 Equipped with the Power Wagon, there was no longer any need to keep a cowboy in the high country all winter long, as the rancher could drive there if he needed to.
 And the Power Wagon replaced the hay wagon on many outfits.

-The 4x4 also meant, that for the first time, many really dedicated sportsmen could get into the back country muchlater in the year.
-The post snow fall elk camp became a possiblity for hte first time, with the hunters equipping themselves with pickup trucks or Travelalls (early full sized SUVs) and heading to the high country.
+The 4x4 also meant, that for the first time, many really dedicated sportsmen could get into the back country much later in the year.
+The post snow fall elk camp became a possibility for hte first time, with the hunters equipping themselves with pickup trucks or Travelalls (early full sized SUVs) and heading to the high country.
 Quite a few Jeeps also were employed by them in that capacity, and the Jeep as a backcountry summer time vehicle came on rapidly.

 Modern Dodge diesel 1 ton truck with stock trailer in heavy snow.